 The College of Professional Studies recognizes that matriculated students in CPS degree and certificate programs are working professionals with many external responsibilities.
 As such, CPS allows matriculated students to take a leave of absence, not to exceed two semesters, when needed.
 Student Support Specialists advise students on the leave process and help students design their course progression plan to meet specific needs.
 All students considering a leave must contact Student Financial Services to identify any possible financial ramifications of not enrolling in a given term or terms.
-Students must also contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and preceptors/sites to develop a timeline for completion of coursework and supervised practice as soon as possible after a student decides to initiate a leave of absence.
+Students must also contact the Director of Dietetics Program and preceptors/sites to develop a timeline for completion of coursework and supervised practice as soon as possible after a student decides to initiate a leave of absence.